LiamLeFey/SampleCode/README.md

 It worked, and was pretty good for scripting movement and getting around, but it didn't have a nice gui display.

 Anyway, the code here is posted so people can see the quality of code I write.

+I've also included some updates.
+I found some older versions of code archived, and put the oldest snapshots as the root, and then added the newer versions to show some code evolution.